cornelltech/CS6831-Spring2019/README.md

 has any concerns or problems, don't hesitate to talk to me.

+### Project

+We will partition semester project into two milestones.
+The first is a proposal, due on March 6, via email.
+It should be no more than one page, and be a brief description of the proposed project.
+It is ok to have groups, but the level of work should scale in the size of the group.
+The final deliverable will be a project report due at end of semester, exact date to be determined.

+The project should have a well-defined goal that is on the cutting edge of cryptography, the litmus being some publishable result (not necessarily a whole paper, but a result within a publishable paper would be fine).
+You can propose an ongoing research project as your class project, but make sure I know who is involved, what your contribution will be.
+Similarly the writeup can be dovetailed with a research paper in preparation, with the same requirement that your writing contribution should be identifiable.

+Time allowing we'll have either group presentations at the end of the semester, or meetings with just me to go over the project and other topics.

 ### Background reading

 One of the goals of the course will be to produce lecture notes on this content